 - nerve or spinal cord damage

 Chronic forms of the condition are more common in people with urinary obstructions.
-These can be caused by urinary tract infections, vesicoureteral reflux, or anatomical anomalies.
+These can be caused by UTIs, vesicoureteral reflux, or anatomical anomalies.
 Chronic pyelonephritis is more common in children than in adults.

-A doctor will check for tenderness in the abdomen, fever, and other common symptoms.
-If a kidney infection is suspected, the doctor will order a urine test to check for bacteria.
-The urine will also be checked for concentration, blood, and pus.
-The doctor may also order X-rays or an ultrasound to look for cysts or tumors in the urinary tract.
+A doctor will check for fever, tenderness in the abdomen, and other common symptoms.
+If they suspect a kidney infection, they will order a urine test.
+This helps them check for bacteria, concentration, blood, and pus in the urine.

 Antibiotics are the first course of action against acute pyelonephritis.
-But the type of antibiotic depends upon whether or not the bacteria can be identified.
-If the type cannot be identified, a broad-spectrum antibiotic will be used.
-Although treatment can cure the infection within two to three days, the medication must be taken for the entire prescription period, usually 10 to 14 days).
+However, the type of antibiotic your doctor chooses depends on whether or not the bacteria can be identified.
+If not, a broad-spectrum antibiotic will be used.
+Although drugs can cure the infection within two to three days, the medication must be taken for the entire prescription period (usually 10 to 14 days).
 This is true even if you feel better.

 Recurrent kidney infections may result from an underlying medical problem.
-Surgery may be needed to remove any obstructions or correct any structural problems in the kidneys.
+In those cases, surgery may be required to remove any obstructions or to correct any structural problems in the kidneys.
 Surgery may also be necessary to drain an abscess that doesn’t respond to antibiotics.

-Chronic kidney disease is a possible complication of acute pyelonephritis.
-And if the infection continues to recur, the kidneys may be permanently damaged.
-Although rare, it is possible for the infection to enter the blood stream, resulting in a potentially deadly bloodstream infection called sepsis.
+A possible complication of acute pyelonephritis is chronic kidney disease.
+If the infection continues, the kidneys may be permanently damaged.
+Although rare, it’s also possible for the infection to enter the bloodstream.
+This can result in a potentially deadly infection called sepsis.

 Other complications include: